Review: ‘Pachinko’ Season 2 Episode 6 “Chapter Fourteen”

 Mozasu and Sunja

-At the pachinko parlor, Mozasu (Koren Lee) opens a stack of letters, revealing that he is in debt to CCI International Bank.
+At the pachinko parlor, Mozasu (Soji Arai) opens a stack of letters, revealing that he is in debt to CCI International Bank.
 This discovery frustrates him, but he finds some comfort in his mother, Kim Sunja (Youn Yuh-jung), who encourages him to try a Mexican restaurant recommended by her friend Kato Tatsumi (Jun Kunimura).
 Mozasu, however, is suspicious of Kato, finding it odd that an elderly man would quickly befriend his mother.
 Concerned, he hires an informant to investigate Kato, suspecting there might be more to him than meets the eye.
 This hints at the possibility that Kato could be another Yakuza agent sent to watch over Sunja, similar to how Hansu once used Chang-ho before the Bombing of Osaka.

 Naomi Learns the Truth